 - A transdermal Nestorone®/Testosterone gel applied daily to the shoulders is currently in clinical trial.
 The gel would be a novel, easy-to-use, reversible contraceptive method and would be the first-of-its-kind contraceptive option for men.

-Multi-purpose prevention technologies
+Innovative multi-purpose prevention technologies

 CBR researchers lead the development of a new generation of multi-purpose prevention technologies (MPTs) that protect against HIV, other STIs, and/or unintended pregnancy.